Category Archivelife

 Crowd trust is the trust I place in the crowd that has gone before me and not been burned.
 For example: EULAs.
 I never read them fully, I trust someone before me has already read it and if there was something there that was so wrong the crowd would make a fuss and get it fixed.
 What do you think about this?

-Technology & life & the net 22 Jun 2008 10:12 pm
+life &Technology &the net 22 Jun 2008 10:12 pm

 Psst … Something wonderful is happening … pass it on